Note

 Important

-The following template contains the following steps.
+The template contains the following steps.

-- Update the access policies of the Azure Key Vault instance and allow the API Management instance to obtain secrets from it.
+- Update the access policies of the Key Vault instance and allow the API Management instance to obtain secrets from it.

 - Update the API Management instance by setting a custom domain name through the certificate from the Key Vault instance.